AlessioBonaguro/dncs-lab/README.md

 sudo netplan apply
 echo "Host-B -> Route add..\n"
 ```
-This script is so similar to script of host-a, so I resend to host-a expalnation.
+This script is so similar to host-a's script, so for explanation I resend to host-a section.
+The few things those change are the IP address, which is 192.168.208.2 for host-b, and the address of gateway (router-1).
+Note that host-a and host-b are in two different VLAN, but they don't know.

 ### Host-c
 Host-c needs two script, one similar to Host-a and host-b which is executed only in the first startup of machine, and one other is executed at every Startup of pc for activate docker service.